-- produce Goods in their final form for retail sale; - pack into the retail unit; - produce in bulk in final form for retail packing elsewhere; or - receive in bulk final form for retail packing.
+- produce Goods in their final form;

+- pack into their final form;

+- produce in bulk in final form for packing elsewhere; or

+- receive in bulk final form for packing.

 Sites that significantly contribute to the final form of the Goods.
 Examples of processes considered to significantly contribute to the final form of the Goods include (but are not limited to):